-Lean is a philosophy and set of tools and techniques which focus on identifying value and eliminating wasteful and harmful activities in order to provide the best product to the customer.
+|Lean.
+A philosophy and set of tools and techniques which focus on providing the best product to the customer by identifying value and eliminating wasteful and harmful activities.
 Learn more about Lean >|

-Six Sigma is also a set of tools and techniques for eliminating waste by carefully controlling variables that make a process unstable and unpredictable.
+|Six Sigma.
+Tools and techniques for eliminating waste by carefully controlling any variables that might make a process unstable and unpredictable.
 Learn more about Six Sigma >|

 The ideas are then tested out using PDSA cycles.
 Learn more about the IHI Model for Improvement >

-|NHS Change Model was developed for the UK and combines many of the techniques – Lean and Model for improvement though with more focus on change management and organizational change.
+|NHS Change Model.
+Developed for the UK and combines many of the techniques of Lean and the IHI Model for Improvement, but with more focus on change management and organizational change.
 Learn more about NHS Change Model >|

-A3 Thinking is a systematic process of problem solving that ensures that the problem is identified, the current state is explored and understand and results and next steps are recorded and monitored.
+|A3 Thinking.
+A systematic process of problem solving that ensures problems are identified, the current state is explored and understood, and results and next steps are recorded and monitored.
 Learn more about A3 Thinking >|